 Q: How many AWS availability zones are there in the UK?

-There are 3 Availability Zone in the UK.
+There is 3 Availability Zone in the UK.

 Q: How many AWS availability zones are there in Canada?